xeago/gradblog/graduation/performance-plan.md

   |         |
 -:|:-------:|-----------|
 PI          | [10][PI10]| A student shows in the SE field to be able of making an adequate analysis and model of a complex problem as assessed by stakeholders.
-Description |           | Part of the end-result is an architecture for elastic search nodes.
+Description |           | Part of the end-result is an architecture for elasticsearch nodes.
 These will be described, analyzed and tested.
 Relevance   | 65        |
 Products    |           | Section(s) within advice and research documents.